ekhadley/subliminal/README.md

 - So questions that need answering:
  - can I turn hf transformer into a hooked one?
+    - Yes. finetuning the model then saving it under my own hf account will work.
+    - hooked model's don't support quantization though so remember that.
  - and how slow is hooked transformer full weights fine tuning?
+    - doesn't matter we doing the other thing.